 This documentation does not use the term “user” or “username” in conjunction with instances as that might create confusion between instances with paying customers using the system.
 We also do not use the term “account” in conjunction with instances, as that might cause confusion with bank accounts.
 That said, conceptually it is of course acceptable to consider instances to be the “users” or “accounts” of a merchant backend and the bearer token is equivalent to a passphrase.

 To receive payments, an instance must have configured one or more bank accounts.
-When configuring the bank account of an instance, one should ideally also provide the address and credentials of an HTTP service implementing the Taler Bank Merchant HTTP API.
+When configuring the bank account of an instance, one should ideally also provide the address and credentials of an HTTP service implementing the Taler Bank Revenue HTTP API.
 Given such a service, the GNU Taler merchant backend can automatically reconcile wire transfers from the exchange to the merchant’s bank account with the orders that are being settled.

 This documentation exclusively uses the term account for the bank accounts of a merchant or shop that may be associated with an instance.